iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.2.0/report.md

 > I was totally surprised on how much this app draws dowm my battery , worse than f-cebook app, will be definitely removed once things cool down ...<br> :date: __2020-05-15 00:48:59__

-> Good app and hopefully it gets installed and used more.
-Like others are saying, it needs and off button because of the battery drain when using it at home.
-Most people are at home now so this should be a feature available....<br> :date: __2020-05-12 17:49:39__

 #### 3-star reviews